hyperledger/firefly/SECURITY.md

 ## (GitHub) Security Advisories

-Hyperledger Firefly uses GitHub Security Advisories to manage the public disclosure of security vulnerabilities.
+Hyperledger FireFly uses GitHub Security Advisories to manage the public disclosure of security vulnerabilities.

 ## Private Patch Deployment Infrastructure

-In creating patches and new releases that address security vulnerabilities, Hyperledger Firefly uses the private development features of GitHub for security vulnerabilities.
+In creating patches and new releases that address security vulnerabilities, Hyperledger FireFly uses the private development features of GitHub for security vulnerabilities.
 GitHub has [extensive documentation](https://docs.github.com/en/code-security/security-advisories/repository-security-advisories) about these features.